-Informed consent is a cornerstone of ethical research.
-It is generally required to ensure that individuals fully understand the purpose and risks of a research project and can voluntarily decide whether or not to participate[57].
-However, in this project, the carbon measurements do not involve human participants, and the data will be collected from equipment and facilities.
+in this project, the carbon measurements do not involve human participants, and the data will be collected from equipment and facilities.
 As a result, informed consent is not required.
 Nonetheless, the research team will take steps to ensure that the data is collected responsibly and ethically and that any potential risks or ethical considerations that emerge are carefully considered and addressed.

-Good Participatory Practice (GPP) plan has been developed for the overall High Horizons project, of which this specific aspect is a part.
+Good Participatory Practice (GPP) plan has been developed for the overall High Horizons project, of which this specific sub-study is a part.
 The GPP plan outlines the project's commitment to promoting community engagement and participation, ensuring that the community is involved in all aspects of the project, from the planning phase to the dissemination of results.
-The GPP plan emphasizes the importance of transparency, accountability, and community ownership, and it provides guidance on how to achieve these goals.
+The GPP plan emphasizes the importance of transparency, accountability, and community ownership and provides guidance on achieving these goals.

 The potential benefits of this research project are significant and extend beyond the participating communities to society as a whole[58].
 The project's outcomes will be useful in informing policy development, identifying environmental and health risks, and developing strategies to mitigate those risks.
 The project's potential to reduce carbon emissions is also significant, as carbon emissions contribute to climate change and negatively impact the environment[59].
 Therefore, the benefits of the project, which include better health policy, improved environmental health, and reduced carbon emissions, far outweigh the potential risks involved.

-Information collected in the tool will be kept confidential.
-Our team will continuously monitor the project to ensure that we identify any potential risks or issues that may arise.
-We will take appropriate steps to address these issues and work to continuously improve the project's ethical standards throughout its duration.

-Protecting data privacy is critical to ensuring the ethical and responsible conduct of research.
-We are aware of the data privacy laws in each of the participating countries, including the Kenyan Data Protection Act[60], the South African Protection of Personal Information Act[61], and the Zimbabwe Data Protection Act[62].
-We will ensure that all data collected and processed is done so in accordance with these laws and regulations.
+We will ensure that all data collected and processed is done so in accordance with country-specific laws and regulations, including the Kenyan Data Protection Act[60], the South African Protection of Personal Information Act[61], and the Zimbabwe Data Protection Act[62].
 Our research strategy aligns with these data privacy laws, as we will prioritize data confidentiality, security, and protection.
 We will obtain the necessary approvals and certifications to maintain data privacy throughout the project.
-We will also ensure that all data is stored securely and that only access is restricted to authorized personnel.
-Additionally, we will implement strict data-sharing policies to ensure that data is only shared with authorized partners and that any transferred data is done securely and confidentially.
-Our commitment to data privacy aligns with our ethical principles and underscores our commitment to conducting this research project responsibly and ethically.

 Dissemination

-We aim to share our findings with local, regional, and global governments, mentioned hereafter, and local stakeholders who can influence policy.
+We aim to share our findings with local, regional, and global governments mentioned hereafter and local stakeholders who can influence policy.
 We intended to share the findings with country-specific groups discussed subsequently.

 Kenya